SteveJM/killerbee/README.md

 instructions documented by running the tool with the "-h" argument, and summarized below.

-+ kbbootloader -  Switches device into DFU/BOOTLOADER mode (if device is capable)
 + zbid         -  Identifies available interfaces that can be used by KillerBee and associated tools.
 + zbwireshark  -  Similar to zbdump but exposes a named pipe for real-time capture and viewing in Wireshark.
 + zbdump       -  A tcpdump-like took to capture IEEE 802.15.4 frames to a libpcap or Daintree SNA packet capture file.
 Does not display real-time